Remote Access and Support with ButConnect

 ButConnect is powered by the secure shell (SSH) protocol.
 This means your communication is encrypted and even if the public and private keys are available, it is not possible to decrypt the transferred data and your privacy is still protected.

-(In fact, the SSH keys of the default client and agent user are included in the ButConnect executable, but these are used for authentication against the ButConnect server only — and ... well ... anyone is welcome to use our service and thus is also authenticated to do so.
+(In fact, the SSH keys of the default client and agent user are included in the ButConnect executable, but these are used for authentication against the ButConnect servers only — and ... well ... anyone is welcome to use our service and thus is also authenticated to do so.
 For the encryption within the channel, a Diffie-Hellman Key Exchange is used and those keys are not available.)

 Furthermore, nothing is stored on the “broker” (the ButConnect server), not even when transferring files.
 The broker only manages the connection between two communication partners by providing a “channel”.